Payroll giving - Give as you earn

 How is Payroll Giving different to a Direct Debit (Gift Aid)?

-Payroll Giving is taken straight from your gross (pre-tax) pay so there is no need for us to claim any tax back through Gift Aid, which saves us additional admin costs.
+Payroll Giving is taken straight from your gross (pre-tax) pay so therefore ineligible under the Gift Aid scheme and saves us additional admin costs.
 If you are a 40% or 45% taxpayer, Payroll Giving is the only way we can automatically receive all your tax on a donation.

 Can I stop giving when I want?